 Review by Karl Verhoven

-Previously available as two separate volumes, DC have now followed the logical path and collected this entire ambitious and engrossing story in one large package, currently available as The Black Label Edition.
+Previously available as two separate volumes, DC followed the logical path and collected this entire ambitious and engrossing story in one large package, currently available as The Black Label Edition.
 It’s also subsequently been issued in Absolute and Deluxe editions.

 In an afterword Darwyn Cooke offers several suggestions as to how the story he created can be viewed: “A love letter to a bygone era or an allegorical reflection of contemporary concerns.
 Big shoot-em-up with giant monster or character-driven historical melodrama.”
 It’s all of those and additionally a cynicism-free view of the heroic ideal.